 Checked baggage will be screened and is subject to physical inspection as mandated by the TSA.
 Customers may be required to present identification.
-Regulations require name identification on the outside.
-We recommend placing identification on the inside of the baggage, too.
+We recommend placing identification both on the inside and outside of the baggage.
 Name labels are available at Southwest Airlines ticket counters.
 Once you've checked your luggage, make sure you receive a separate claim check for each piece of baggage you've checked.
 Check to make sure that the city shown on the claim check(s) matches your final destination.

 Southwest Airlines currently prohibits self-defense sprays on any flight regardless if it is checked or carried on.

 Please see the TSA's web site for a list of prohibited items.

 Southwest allows two (2) checked pieces of baggage per ticketed Customer.
 Size and weight limitations apply.

 Each piece of baggage in excess of the free baggage allowance specified above that is not in excess of 62 inches (L+W+H) and 50 lbs. or less will be accepted for a charge of $75.00 per item one-way.
 Excess baggage which is also overweight or oversized will be charged excess baggage plus the applicable oversize or overweight charge.

 Southwest will accept the first two checked bags for free provided that the bags do not exceed 50 lbs and 62 inches (L+W+H).
 Overweight items from 51 to 100 pounds and oversized items in excess of 62 inches but not more than 80 inches will be accepted for a charge of $75.00 per item one-way.
 Only one $75.00 charge applies if the piece is both oversized and overweight, regardless of the weight as long as it does not exceed 100 lbs.
 Excess baggage which is also overweight or oversized will be charged excess baggage plus the applicable oversize or overweight charge.